 Section 1.
 The University faculty at large constitutes the Faculty Assembly (Article III Section 1), which may act through a General Meeting or a referendum, or through representative bodies.
-Each school has an elected faculty council-or assembly.
+Each school has an elected faculty council.
 Presidents or one other elected member of the school councils, additional delegates from the larger schools, and the university-wide faculty officers and Executive Board members make up the Academic Senate.
-Working committees will be selected from members of the Academic Senate as well as the faculty at large.-including members of the Academic Senate...
+Working committees will be selected from members of the Academic Senate as well as the faculty at large.

 Section 2.
-All members of the Faculty Assembly (Article III, Section 1) are eligible to participate in faculty governance including faculty councils, in the Academic Senate, and faculty committees.
-However, only non-retired, full-time faculty canmay vote for and serve on school faculty councils, and non-tenure track faculty are restricted from participation in certain bodies and votes -(see section 3).
+All members of the Faculty Assembly (Article III, Section 1) are eligible to participate in faculty governance including in the Academic Senate and faculty committees.
+Each School's Faculty Council will determine how best to include Part-time faculty in the School's governance mechanisms.
+However, research, teaching, practitioner, and clinical faculty are restricted from participation in certain bodies and votes (see section 3).

 Section 3.
 Only tenured and tenure-eligible faculty members may vote on recommendations pertaining to University policies and procedures concerning tenure and the tenure system.
-This includes, for example, issues relating to granting of tenure; modification of the tenure system; and due process procedures concerning tenured or tenure-eligible faculty members, including procedures for their grievances or dismissal.
+This includes, for example, issues relating to granting of tenure; modification of the tenure system; and due process concerning tenured or tenure-eligible faculty members